masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 ### Non-blocking assignments

-Many HDLs have what hardware designers call "non blocking assignments".
-The idea is that in hardware, when assigning a variable the designer could think about the "result at the end of this cycle" rather "update this mutable variable".
+Many HDLs have what hardware designers call "non-blocking assignments".
+The idea is that in hardware, when assigning a variable the designer could think about the "result at the end of this cycle" rather than "update this mutable variable".

-Technically, a non blocking assignment is an assignment to a variable but the variable will be updated only at the end of the cycle.
+Technically, a nonblocking assignment is an assignment to a variable but the variable will be updated only at the end of the cycle.
 To illustrate the concept, imagine a counter.
-The counter can be updated with a non-blocking assignment, and following statements could still read the value before the scheduled update.
+The counter can be updated with a non-blocking assignment and following statements could still read the value before the scheduled update.